wing5wong/artisan-whs-static/source/_facilities/canteen.md

   situated behind F Block.
 A wide variety of healthy and tasty options are available.
 Hot lunch specials change daily.
 ---
-Our canteen is open for breakfast, lunch and at afternoon break.
+Our canteen is open from 8.30am for drinks only, lunch and at afternoon break.
 It is situated behind F Block.

 A wide variety of healthy and tasty options are available.
 Hot lunch specials change daily.